 Limiting or eliminating share repurchase plans would weaken U.S. capital markets.
 Share repurchases have been shown to help facilitate orderly market trading, reduce transaction costs, reduce market volatility, and provide retail investors with an economic benefit as large as $4.1 billion.
 Moreover, proposals that would limit or prohibit stock buybacks risk interfering with company governance, planning and decision-making, thereby reducing the ability of companies to manage value.

-Our take: The U.S. Chamber supports policies that promote competitive, transparent, and liquid capital markets, including responsible share repurchase programs.
+The U.S. Chamber supports policies that promote competitive, transparent, and liquid capital markets, including responsible share repurchase programs.
 Share repurchases promote strong U.S. capital markets and benefit everyday Americans and retirement account holders.
 What’s more, share repurchases help the broader economy by returning capital to shareholders who can then reinvest in innovative public and private companies of all sizes, creating efficient capital allocation across markets.

 Share repurchase programs will continue to be a topic for debate among policymakers in Washington.
 The Securities and Exchange Commission recently proposed a rule for public companies that would have a cooling effect on share repurchase activity.
 The Chamber wrote to the SEC about its proposal, emphasizing the importance of share repurchase programs and encouraging the SEC to reconfigure the rule.
 In September 2021, legislation was introduced in the Senate that would impose a tax on stock buybacks.
 Meanwhile, President Biden’s FY 2023 budget proposal includes language that would prohibit company executives from selling their company shares for three years after the conclusion of a share repurchase program.